Clinical decision support · pharmacogenomics + polypharmacy

 Pairwise combinations grow as n(n−1)/2.
 At 3 drugs, roughly 0.6 of the 3 possible pairs are expected to carry a clinically meaningful interaction.
 Illustrative, not a clinical prediction.

-Deterministic rule engine
+Guideline-backed rule engine

 The safest prescription is the one that knows the patient.